 This light-duty boot combines the high neck to support the ankle.
 It is the comfort of a hiking shoe and the toughness of a work boot in one place.
 The TruHiker comes with a steel safety toe that will protect the feet up front and full-grain Red Wing leather to provide protection for the upper areas.

-To learn more about the materials, watch this video on Red Wing Shoes: Leather Technology.
+To learn more about the materials, watch this video on Red Wing Shoes.
 However, the boots aren’t waterproof.
 Avoid wearing them if you hike around water.

 2. Thorogood’s CrossTrex – Waterproof – Mid Cut Safety Toe Hiker